Iowa unemployment claims rise last week, despite reopenings

 Iowa Workforce Development reported that 10,112 people filed initial claims in the week ending June 6.
-That’s compares with 6,920 people who filed in the previous week.
+That’s compared with 6,920 people who filed in the previous week.

 There were 159,966 continuing weekly unemployment claims last week, a decline of 2,596 from the previous week.